 Helpful hint: Searching by the eBook’s ISBN, without the dashes, will return a list of all sites on which the eBook is currently offered for sale.

 When your eBook passes the Lulu Quality Assurance review and is sent to Apple, the Available on the iBookstore button is automatically applied to the title.
-Since Apple does not communicate back to us when your eBook passes their review process and is added to their catalog, we simply add the tag in preparation for its availability on the iBookstore.
+Since Apple does not communicate back to us when your eBook passes their review process and it is added to their catalog, we simply add the tag in preparation for its availability on the iBookstore.

 The only way for you to know when it is actually available is to conduct a periodic search.